If i could meet the person who first said "your painting is not perfect" or "I'm a perfectionist" i would give them a jolly good talking to!!

 Julia goes on to say "Perfectionism is not a quest for the best.
 It is the pursuit of the worst in ourselves, the part that tells us that nothing we do will ever be good enough - that we should try again".

 does this sound like you?

 I highly recommend Julia's "The Artists Way" program, it is interesting, hard work, emotional, gratifying and enlightening.
-I've done the 12 step program 3 times and it's been valuable to me each time.
-What I discovered was that although my folks weren't outwardly encouraging of my many pursuits, they made sure I had art stuff, dad spent making all sorts of crazy things for me and showed me how, they bought me a flute and paid for my private lessons, they listened to my many hours of practice everyday, paid for my books and my exams.
+I've done the 12 step program 2 times and it's been valuable to me each time.
+What I discovered was that although my folks weren't outwardly encouraging of my many pursuits, they made sure I had art stuff, dad spent time making all sorts of crazy things for me and showed me how, they bought me a flute and paid for my private lessons, they listened to my many hours of practice everyday, paid for my books and my exams.
 They didn't have a lot of money and they were very frugal (depression era upbringing) but they invested in me, writing this is very hard because I miss them so much.